MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

     :::image type="content" source="images/outlook-desktop-compose-more-apps.png" alt-text="Click on 'More Apps' on the composition window ribbon to use your message extension":::

-Your message extension is listed, it will open an adjacent pane to display search results.
+Your message extension is listed, it opens an adjacent pane to display search results.

 ## Troubleshooting